 Facing a shortfall

-Refinance your home mortgage if interest rates have dropped since you obtained your loan or reduce your housing expenses by moving to a less expensive
+Refinance your home mortgage if interest rates have dropped since you obtained your loan or reduce your housing expenses by moving to a less expensive home or apartment.

 Access the equity in your home.
 Use the proceeds from a second mortgage or home equity line of credit to pay off higher-interest-rate debts or consider a reverse mortgage.

 Sell one of your cars if you have two.
 When your remaining car needs to be replaced, consider buying a used one.

 Transfer credit card balances from higher-interest cards to a low- or no-interest card, and then cancel the old accounts.

 Ask about insurance discounts and review your insurance needs (e.g., your need for life insurance may have lessened).

 Reduce discretionary expenses such as lunches and dinners out.

 By planning carefully, investing wisely, and spending thoughtfully, you can increase the likelihood that your retirement will be a financially comfortable one.Retirement Checklist